Discover How you Lead

 Where clarity and friction currently coexist.

-How experience, responsibility, and conscience appear to have shaped leadership identity over time.
+How experience and responsibility appear to have shaped leadership identity over time.

-Where you may already sense your leadership expression feeling active, unfinished, or inviting growth from its current expression.
+Where leadership expression may feel active, unfinished, or inviting further development from its current form.

 Why identity comes first